rossHell/tga2dds/README.md

 Before to use it in a Blender project, make sure to use a copy of your original project in case something goes wrong or the result is not the one you have expected.
 You are responsible of any damage that you can cause to your projects using this code.

 The script `blender_tga2dds.py` can be run from Blender for converting all the images of a project but also replace the images in the materials for pointing on the new files created.
+Note the colorspace property (sRGB, Non-Color, ...) is also restored to the new converted image.

+### Wand
-However for getting it working, Wand package must be installed in the Blender python's environment and the path of the environment should be added to the system path using `sys.path.insert(0, 'path/to/python/env/where/Wand/is/installed')`.
+For being able to convert the images, Wand package must be installed in the Blender python's environment and the path of the environment should be added to the python's system path using `sys.path.insert(0, 'path/to/python/env/where/Wand/is/installed')`.
 More informations can be found by googling something like **How to install python modules in blender**.

 Once Wand is installed: